Most African countries have enough groundwater reserves to face at least five years of drought, new research reveals

 It also stresses the importance of agreeing at COP 27 that investment in responsible groundwater development and the knowledge, expertise, finance and institutional support this requires, is key to securing life-saving sustainable and safe water and sanitation for communities living on the frontline of the climate crisis.

 One of the ways to achieve this is to invest in better mapping and monitoring of the Earth’s subsurface to determine where good-quality groundwater is not only available but also extractable in a sustainable and economical way, to unlock its full potential, WaterAid and BGS said.

-WaterAid is working to make clean water, decent toilets and good hygiene normal for everyone, everywhere within a generation.
-The international not-for-profit organization works in 28 countries to change the lives of the poorest and most marginalized people.
-Since 1981, WaterAid has reached 28 million people with clean water and nearly 29 million people with decent toilets and 26 million people with good hygiene.
+WaterAid is an international nonprofit working to make clean water, decent toilets and good hygiene a reality for everyone, everywhere within a generation.
+WaterAid works in more than 30 countries to change the lives of the poorest and most marginalized people.
+Since 1981, WaterAid has reached 28 million people with clean water, 28 million people with decent toilets and 26 million people with good hygiene.